 - Expenditure not of a capital nature on scientific research; or

-- A sum paid to a scientific research association approved for the purposes of this paragraph the Commissioner as being an association which has as its object the undertaking of scientific research related to the class of business to which the business belongs; or
+- A sum paid to a scientific research association approved for the purposes of this paragraph by the Commissioner as being an association which has as its object the undertaking of scientific research related to the class of business to which the business belongs; or

-- A sum paid to a university, college, research institute or other similar institution approved for the purposes of this paragraph the Commissioner for the scientific research
+- A sum paid to a university, college, research institute or other similar institution approved for the purposes of this paragraph by the Commissioner for the scientific research

-(p) expenditure on advertising in connection with a business to the extent that the Commissioner considers just and reasonable; and for this purpose “expenditure on advertising” includes expenditure intended to advertise or promote, whether directly or indirectly, the sale of the goods or services provided that business; But this does not include costs of capital nature e. g bill boards, signposts, passenger sheds e.t.c
+(p) expenditure on advertising in connection with a business to the extent that the Commissioner considers just and reasonable; and for this purpose “expenditure on advertising” includes expenditure intended to advertise or promote, whether directly or indirectly, the sale of the goods or services provided by that business; But this does not include costs of capital nature e. g bill boards, signposts, passenger sheds e.t.c

-(s) expenditure of a capital nature incurred in that year of income a person on legal costs and other incidental expenses relating to the authorization and issue of shares, debentures or similar securities offered for purchase the general public;
+(s) expenditure of a capital nature incurred in that year of income by a person on legal costs and other incidental expenses relating to the authorization and issue of shares, debentures or similar securities offered for purchase by the general public;

-(ss) expenditure of a capital nature incurred in that year of income a person, on legal costs and other incidental expenses, for the purposes of listing on any securities exchange operating in Kenya, without raising additional capital.
+(ss) expenditure of a capital nature incurred in that year of income by a person, on legal costs and other incidental expenses, for the purposes of listing on any securities exchange operating in Kenya, without raising additional capital.

-(u) expenditure of a capital nature incurred in that year of income a person on rating for the purposes of listing on any securities exchange operating in Kenya.
+(u) expenditure of a capital nature incurred in that year of income by a person on rating for the purposes of listing on any securities exchange operating in Kenya.

-(w) any cash donation in that year of income to a charitable organization registered or exempt from registration under the Societies Act or the Non-Governmental Organizations Coordination Act, 1990, and whose income is exempt from tax under paragraph 10 of the First Schedule to this Act, or to any project approved the Minister for Finance.
+(w) any cash donation in that year of income to a charitable organization registered or exempt from registration under the Societies Act or the Non-Governmental Organizations Coordination Act, 1990, and whose income is exempt from tax under paragraph 10 of the First Schedule to this Act, or to any project approved by the Minister for Finance.

-(x) Expenditure of a capital nature incurred in that year of income, with the prior approval of the Minister, a person on the construction of a public school, hospital, road or any similar kind of social infrastructure.
+(x) Expenditure of a capital nature incurred in that year of income, with the prior approval of the Minister, by a person on the construction of a public school, hospital, road or any similar kind of social infrastructure.

-(y) Expenditure of a capital nature incurred in the purchase or acquisition of an indefeasible right to use a fibre optic cable a telecommunication operator, provided the amount of deductions hall be limited to five per cent per annum.
+(y) Expenditure of a capital nature incurred in the purchase or acquisition of an indefeasible right to use a fibre optic cable by a telecommunication operator, provided the amount of deductions hall be limited to five per cent per annum.